VotiroLabs/Word-Quick-Fuzzer/README.md

 It operates in this way as I was having some issues utilizing a debugger alongside COM control, so we got COM control (at the input testing stage)  -> debugger control (at the crash analysis stage).

-viii) TODO
+TODO
 =======
 1. TODO: timeout mechanizm for the COM Update?
-2. ISSUE: A race condition occurs sometimes between COM and the debugger, causing the "Update" to do nothing. it's somehow related to Word loosing focus.
+2. ISSUE: A race condition occurs sometimes between COM and the debugger, causing the "Update" to do nothing.
+It's somehow related to Word loosing focus.
-3. TODO: create a not-responding guarding thread.
+3. TODO: create a "not-responding" guarding thread.
 4. TODO: Add workers for HTML/Image generation and feeding the queue. continous fuzzing.
-5. TODO: Add injection of refFile to supplied wordFile
+5. TODO: Add injection of refFile to supplied wordFile.
-6. TODO: Improve HTML generation [incorporate in fuzzer process or continue in seperate process with different configuration]
+6. TODO: Improve HTML generation [incorporate in fuzzer process or continue in seperate process with different configuration].

-ix)Author
+Author
 =============
 [Amit Dori](https://twitter.com/_AmitDori_), Security Researcher at Votiro.

-x) Inspiration for this tool
+Inspiration for this tool
 =========================
 - Based on [OpenXMolar]( https://github.com/debasishm89/OpenXMolar) by [Debasish Mandal](https://twitter.com/debasishm89)
 - [Domato](https://github.com/google/domato) by [Ivan Fratric](ifratric@google.com)